MohamedEL-Torky/Turing-Machine/README.md

 # Turing-Machine
-Java console program to see whether the transations you've entered will accept or reject the tape.
+Java program that determine if the transations you've entered will accepted or rejected.

 HOW TO USE:
 -----------